How to Pay Off Your Car Loan Faster

-Just like you can negotiate a better car price, you can negotiate better terms and a lower interest rate on your loan.
+Just like you can negotiate a better car price, you can negotiate the term of your loan and a lower interest rate on your loan.
 Speak to your loan provider and see if you can arrange a lower monthly payment or a shorter term.
 Even better, try to ask for both.
-However, don’t bother refinancing if you’re only given the option to lower your monthly repayments and increase your term.
-This will just mean more time spent in debt and more money wasted on interest.
+However, don’t refinance if you’re only allowed to lower your monthly repayments and increase your term.
+This will mean more time in debt and more money wasted on interest.

-Some auto loan providers give you the option to skip a payment or two each year, but don’t be tempted.
+Some auto loan providers allow you to skip a payment or two each year but don’t be tempted.
 Interest still accumulates during this time, so all you’re doing adds time to your term and increases the amount you owe to the lender.

 7. Reduce Extra Expenses Where You Can

-Saying you should try to increase your payments’ size is all well and good, but where’s that money supposed to come from?
-You could get a second job, maybe even try using your car to make some extra cash, but it’s much easier to work with what you’ve got.
+Saying you should try to increase the size of your payments is all well and good, but where’s that money supposed to come from?
+You could get a second job, maybe even use your car to make some extra cash as a rideshare or delivery driver, but it’s much easier to work with what you’ve got.